Secure multi-party computation: Yao-based protocols

 As many circuits are evaluated, the parties (including the receiver) need to commit to their inputs to ensure that in all the iterations the same values are used.
 The experiments of Pinkas et al. reported show that the bottleneck of the protocol lies in the consistency checks.
 They had to send over the net about 6,553,600 commitments to various values to evaluate the AES circuit.
-In recent results the efficiency of actively secure Yao-based implementations was improved even further, requiring only 40 circuits, and much less commitments, to obtain $2^{-40}$ cheating probability.
+In recent results the efficiency of actively secure Yao-based implementations was improved even further, requiring only 40 circuits, and a much smaller number of commitments, to obtain $2^{-40}$ cheating probability.
 The improvements come from new methodologies for performing cut-and-choose on the transmitted circuits.

 More recently, there has been a focus on highly parallel implementations based on garbled circuits, designed to be run on CPUs with many cores.
 Kreuter, et al. describe an implementation running on 512 cores of a powerful cluster computer.
 Using these resources they could evaluate the 4095-bit edit distance function, whose circuit comprises almost 6 billion gates.
 To accomplish this they developed a custom, better optimized circuit compiler than Fairplay and several new optimizations such as pipelining, whereby transmission of the garbled circuit across the network begins while the rest of the circuit is still being generated.
 The time to compute AES was reduced to 1.4 seconds per block in the active case, using a 512-node cluster machine, and 115 seconds using one node.
 Shelat and Shen improve this, using commodity hardware, to 0.52 seconds per block.
 The same paper reports on a throughput of 21 blocks per second, but with a latency of 48 seconds per block.

 Meanwhile, another group of researchers has investigated using consumer-grade GPUs to achieve similar levels of parallelism.
-They utilize OT extensions and some other novel techniques to design their GPU-specific protocol.
+They utilize oblivious transfer extensions and some other novel techniques to design their GPU-specific protocol.
 This approach seems to achieve comparable efficiency to the cluster computing implementation, using a similar number of cores.
 However, the authors only report on an implementation of the AES circuit, which has around 50,000 gates.
 On the other hand, the hardware required here is far more accessible, as similar devices may already be found in many people's desktop computers or games consoles.
 The authors obtain a timing of 2.7 seconds per AES block on a standard desktop, with a standard GPU.
 If they allow security to decrease to something akin to covert security, they obtain a run time of 0.30 seconds per AES block.
 In the passive security case there are reports of processing of circuits with 250 million gates, and at a rate of 75 million gates per second.